Zeeeepa/xyops/docs/api.md

 GET /api/app/get_job/v1
 ```

-Fetch a single job’s details, running or completed.
-Requires a valid user session or API Key, and category/target access to the job’s event.
+Fetch a single job's details, running or completed.
+Requires a valid user session or API Key, and category/target access to the job's event.
 Both HTTP GET with query string parameters and HTTP POST with JSON are accepted.

 Parameters: